Nonprofit organization: Online presence

+In 2020, some nonprofit organizations began using microvlogging (brief videos with short text formats) on TikTok to reach Gen Z, engage with community stakeholders, and overall build community.
+TikTok allowed for innovative engagement between nonprofit organizations and younger generations.
+During COVID-19, TikTok was specifically used to connect rather than inform or fundraise, as its fast-paced, tailored For You page separates itself from other social media apps such as Facebook and X (formerly known as Twitter).

 Alternative names

-Instead of being defined by 'non' words, some organizations are suggesting new, positive-sounding terminology to describe the sector.
-The term 'civil society organization' (CSO) has been used by a growing number of organizations, including the Center for the Study of Global Governance.
-The term 'citizen sector organization' (CSO) has also been advocated to describe the sector – as one of citizens, for citizens – by organizations including Ashoka: Innovators for the Public.
+Some organizations offer new, positive-sounding alternative terminology to describe the sector.
+The term civil society organization (CSO) has been used by a growing number of organizations, including the Center for the Study of Global Governance.
+The term citizen sector organization (CSO) has also been advocated to describe the sector – as one of citizens, for citizens – by organizations including Ashoka: Innovators for the Public.
 Advocates argue that these terms describe the sector in its own terms, without relying on terminology used for the government or business sectors.
 However, use of terminology by a nonprofit of self-descriptive language that is not legally compliant risks confusing the public about nonprofit abilities, capabilities, and limitations.

-In some Spanish-language jurisdictions, nonprofit organizations are called "civil associations".